Michael-DaSilva/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/report.md

 2. We are pleased with the final solution because it adapts itself with the containers leaving and joining the cluster.
 The IP addresses for the frontend servers are given dynamically and it's good.

    TODO

 ### Difficulties

-TODO
+At the end of laboratory Michael couldn't launch the docker-compose and we don't know what was the problem.

 ### Conclusion

-TODO
+In conclusion, this laboratoire was very interesting for us to see and understanding load balancer with dynamic webserver added or delete and learn differents best practices for small docker images.